moonlight-stream/moonlight-embedded/README.md

-#Limelight-pi
+#Limelight Pi

 Limelight is an open source implementation of NVIDIA's GameStream, as used by the NVIDIA Shield, but built for Linux/OSX/Windows.

-Limelight-pi allows you to stream your full collection of Steam games from your powerful Windows desktop to your Raspberry Pi.
+Limelight Pi allows you to stream your full collection of Steam games from your powerful Windows desktop to your Raspberry Pi.

 [Limelight-common](https://github.com/limelight-stream/limelight-common) is the shared codebase between